cagefigter/windows-reg-tweaks/README.md

 ## Microsoft pulls Windows 10 October Update (version 1809)

 Microsoft cites problems with the latest update package deleting user files.
 [Microsoft has paused the rollout of Windows 10 October 2018 Update (version 1809)](https://www.engadget.com/2018/10/06/windows-10-october-update-delete-pulled/), the latest version of the Windows 10 operating system, which Microsoft released this week, on Tuesday, October 2.
 In a [support document updated today](https://support.microsoft.com/en-us/help/4464619/windows-10-update-history), October 6, the Redmond-based OS maker said it took this decision after users complained that v1809 had deleted files after the update.
-The cause was that the [Download folder was silently added to the Disk Cleanup tool list](https://i.imgur.com/qnNuZ2m.jpg).
+The cause seems that the [Download folder was silently by default added to the Disk Cleanup tool list](https://www.windowslatest.com/2018/10/08/disk-cleanup-can-now-wipe-your-downloads-folder-in-windows-10-version-1809/) which gets executed based on what is set to the task schedule.

 <p align="center">
   <img width="500" height="320" src="https://raw.githubusercontent.com/CHEF-KOCH/regtweaks/master/Current%20Windows.jpg")">